Alenquer, Portugal

-Alenquer (/pt/), officially the Town of Alenquer (Vila de Alenquer), is a Portuguese municipality in the Lisbon District and in the Oeste region.
+Alenquer (/pt/), officially the Town of Alenquer (Vila de Alenquer), is a Portuguese municipality in the historical Estremadura province, in the Lisbon District and in the Oeste region.
 The population in 2011 was 43,267, in an area of 304.22 km2.
 The present Mayor is Pedro Miguel Ferreira Folgado.

 History

 Alenquer received its Foral in 1212 by the hand of Infanta (Princess) Sancha, Lady of Alenquer, daughter of King Sancho I of Portugal.

 Climate

 Alenquer has a mediterranean climate with hot, dry summers and mild, wet winters.
 It has a total of 2763.9 annual hours of sunshine.